NicolasIskos/spherical-car-racing/README.md

 ## SARSA Semi-gradient

 The second technique is SARSA Semi-gradient.
-SARSA is a temporal difference technique.
-Rather than updating states only at the end of the episode, this technique updates states as it traverses them.
+Like Monte Carlo, SARSA uses an epsilon-greedy approach for choosing the next state.
+But rather than updating states only at the end of the episode, this technique updates states as it traverses them.
 Specifically,

 $Q(s,a) = Q(s,a) + \alpha[r+\gamma Q(s', a') - Q(s, a)]$

+where $\alpha$ is the learning rate.

+This continuous state update based on the values of proximal states is what makes SARSA a temporal difference model.
+It is kind of a hybrid between dynamic programming and Monte Carlo techniques because it updates based on the values of proximal states, like DP, but does so following the path of randomly sampled episodes, like MC.

 A few notes on applying this technique to the racetrack problem: